sdsc-ordes/mava-api/docs/mkdocs/roadmap.md

 - :fontawesome-regular-circle-check: simple ontology with dataseries and timelines
 - :fontawesome-regular-circle-check: simple api that allows to upload turtle files into a combined graph
-- :fontawesome-regular-circle-check: support uploading of csv files
+- :fontawesome-regular-circle-check: support uploading of tsv files
 - :fontawesome-regular-circle-check: provide test for api
 - :fontawesome-regular-circle-check: document mava app, [api](api.md) and [ontology](ontology.md)